TarikHuber/firekit/README.md

 registerServiceWorker()
 ```

-Take care that adding the `FirebaseProvider` happens in a root part of your application and after the redux Provider.
+Take care that adding the `FirebaseProvider` happens in the root of your application, and after the Redux Provider.
-That would be the first part.
-In the second one we just add the firekit reducers to our redux reduxer.
+Secondly, we add the firekit reducers to our redux reduxer.

 ```js
 import { responsiveStateReducer } from 'redux-responsive'